Urological Oncology (Cancer)

 What is Cancer? - A brief definition

-If the tumour is confined to a few cell layers and it does not invade surrounding tissues or organs, it is considered benign.
-By contrast, if the tumour spreads to surrounding tissues or organs, it is considered malignant, or cancerous.
+If the tumor is confined to a few cell layers and it does not invade surrounding tissues or organs, it is considered benign.
+By contrast, if the tumor spreads to surrounding tissues or organs, it is considered malignant, or cancerous.
 In order to grow further, a cancer develops its own blood vessels and this process is called angiogenesis.
-When it first develops, a malignant tumour may be confined to its original site.
-If cancerous cells are not treated they may break away from the original tumour, travel, and grow within other body parts, the process is known as metastasis.
+When it first develops, a malignant tumor may be confined to its original site.
+If cancerous cells are not treated they may break away from the original tumor, travel, and grow within other body parts, the process is known as metastasis.

 Click on the below links to find more about the individual cancers